uruws/uws/docs/devops.md

 Your ssh credentials need to be authorized first so contact your sysadmin if that doesn't work for you.

-From now on all the commands are documented as being run on the operations server.

 ## Help

-Run `uwshelp` command to get a brief description of all the available commands.
+Once you are in the productions server, run `uwshelp` command to get a brief description of all the available commands.

-Run `uwshelp <cmd>` to get information about an specific util.
+Run `uwshelp <cmd>` to get more information about an specific util.